ringsaturn/tzf/README.md

 Preprocessed probuf data can get from <https://github.com/ringsaturn/tzf-rel>
 which has Go's `embed` support.
-Those files are Protocol Buffers messages for more effiency binary distribution like Python wheels, you can view the [`pb/tzinfo.proto`](./pb/tzinfo.proto) or it's [HTML format docs][pb_html] for the internal format info.
+Those files are Protocol Buffers messages for more efficiency binary distribution like Python wheels, you can view the [`pb/tzinfo.proto`](./pb/tzinfo.proto) or it's [HTML format docs][pb_html] for the internal format info.